 - Workers’ compensation claim – Most Georgia workers hurt on the job can recover damages from their employer’s insurance policy.
 A skilled lawyer can help make sure that you receive all of the compensation for which you are entitled.

 - Third party actions – In addition to a workers’ comp claim, you may be able to obtain compensation from a third party involved in your accident that is not affiliated with your employer.
 A skilled lawyer will understand if that option is available in your case.

 - Defective Product Lawsuits – Sometimes, you can recoup damages from the manufacturer or distributor of a defective product that caused your electrocution injuries.
 In a case like that, you need to hire a lawyer that specializes in product liability lawsuits.

-Allen & Scofield Injury Lawyers, LLC Can Help After An Electrocution Accident
+Graham Scofield Injury Lawyers Can Help After An Electrocution Accident

-If you or your loved one has been catastrophically electrocuted, you should not hesitate to contact Allen & Scofield Injury Lawyers, LLC.
+If you or your loved one has been catastrophically electrocuted, you should not hesitate to contact Graham Scofield Injury Lawyers.
 Our veteran electrocution lawyers will help you evaluate all of your legal options so that you can recover fair compensation from the parties that harmed you.